• Skip to main content

 On top of the stain, we put hemp oil.
 The picture on the right is grime from the landing floor.
 This is just hemp oil with no stain.
 It does wipe off with a cloth.

-If you just want a slightly enriched look I still like hemp oil as a top choice.
-But if you want to stain the floor a different color I would not use these pigments.
+If you want to stain the floor a different color I would not use these pigments.

 There are so many better options for wood stains that are easy to source since 2014 when I did these floors.
 Here is my post on stains and sealers.